 Tri-State's Future in Fangmann's Hands

-The new year brought a new change to Tri-State and a big one at that.
-The Fangmann's, long time employees of the track, announced that for the 2023 season they would be handling all track operations.
-Congratulations to them and we look forward to a very exciting race season!
+The new year brought a new change to Tri-State Raceway and a big one at that!
+The Fangmann's, long time employees of the track, announced that for the 2023 race season, they would be handling all track operations.
+Congratulations to them, and we look forward to a very exciting race season!

 Lots of Racers at NHRA TV Challenge